Environmental Projects for Teens and Classrooms

 Subjects: Language arts, civics

-We typically focus on our actions when discussing reducing, reusing, and recycling.
-Encourage your students to practice this at home with their families.
-However, as you know, industrial actions are the most significant contributors to climate change.
-Connecting with local businesses or lawmakers could make a more significant impact on CO2 emissions.
-For example, a second grader might convince a local fast-food chain to use more recycled products.
+We usually discuss what we can do to reduce, reuse, recycle, and promote sustainability.
+You can ask your students to practice this at home with their families.
+However, industrial actions and wildfires are the most significant causes of climate change and contribute to global warming.
+Team up with local businesses or lawmakers to make a more significant impact on CO2 emissions.
+For example, a second grader might get a regional fast-food chain to use more recycled products.

-Have your students find local businesses or lawmakers to influence.
-Have your students write a letter asking lawmakers to reduce their CO2 emissions.
-This might include composting their organic waste, using more recycled materials, or supporting laws protecting local forests.
-Help students brainstorm who would be the most influential to receive the letter.
-Figure out what action the students want the business or lawmaker to take.
-Finally, write a letter emphasizing why the action is essential.
+Have your students find local businesses or people in the government to reach out to.
+Have your students write a letter to these people.
+Ask them to lower their CO2 emissions.
+They can share ideas like composting food scraps, recycling more, or calling for laws to protect local forests.
+Help students think about who should get the letter.
+Decide what action you want the business or government official to take.
+Then, write a letter that highlights why this action matters.

 Research project

-Older students can do research projects and present their findings in a paper or presentation to the class.
-You can incorporate a technology component by having students prepare their presentations in Prezi or PowerPoint.
+Older students can work on research projects.
+They can show their results in a paper or a presentation to the class.
+You can add a tech part by having students use Prezi or PowerPoint for their presentations.
 Here are some ideas:

-• Research an organization that helps the community reduce, reuse, or recycle in some way.
-What services do they provide?
-How do they help reduce our environmental impact?
+• Find an organization that supports the local community by reducing, reusing, or recycling.
+What services do they offer?
+How do they help lessen our effect on the environment?

-• How can we repair or reuse items instead of throwing them away?
+• How can we fix or use items again instead of tossing them out?

-• What critical historical moments are related to reducing, reusing, and recycling?
-For example, laws, practices, or inventions.
+• What important historical events are connected to reducing, reusing, and recycling?
+Think about laws, practices, or inventions.

-• How do other countries around the world reduce, reuse, or recycle?
+• How do different countries worldwide reduce, reuse, or recycle?

 The Customer Corner